 I hope I have given most of the details regarding both these phrases.

-This table shows some of the Japanese words along with their meanings in English.
+This table shows some Japanese words and their meanings in English.

 Are Nani and Nan the same?